ab-sc4t/placement-management/README.md

 ---

-PlacementPro – Simplifying the placement process for students and administrators!__
+PlacementPro – Simplifying the placement process for students and administrators! <br />
 Connect on LinkedIn if you wish to aollaborate or have any ideas (For LinkedIn account check my github profile)